Choumiko/SmartTrains/README.md

 ![Smart train stop](https://raw.githubusercontent.com/Choumiko/SmartTrains/master/readme_content/smart_trainstop.png "Smart train stop")

 The smart train stop has two additional components compared to a normal train stop
  - The signal lamp: Only used in combination with the "Signal #" rule.
 When a train leaves the station because its waiting conditions became true, it goes to the station specified by the signal in the lamps condition.
+ **Note** The condition does not have to be fulfilled, as long as the train leaves before its waiting time is over it will use the signal.
- - The signal output: Outputs various information about the train currently at the station
+ - The signal output: Outputs various information about the train currently at the station:

-Using train circuit output
----
-- **Signals when a train is at a smart train stop:**
+**Signal output:**
  - ![Signal cargo wagons](https://raw.githubusercontent.com/Choumiko/SmartTrains/master/graphics/signal_cargowagons.png "Signal cargo wagons") : Number of cargo wagons
  - ![Signal locomotives](https://raw.githubusercontent.com/Choumiko/SmartTrains/master/graphics/signal_locomotives.png?raw=true "Signal locomotives") : Number of locomotives
  - ![Signal passengers](https://raw.githubusercontent.com/Choumiko/SmartTrains/master/graphics/signal_passenger.png?raw=true "Signal passengers") : Number of players in the train